ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 context is in that perspective and tense, and it will begin to mimic that in its outputs.
 If you are at all struggling with the random inclusion of second person artifacts, make sure you aren't including any slip-ups in your inputs or memory that the AI can latch onto.
-(New players often make the mistake of assuming the "3rd Person Only" switch in settings will immediately convert your adventures to third person past tense.
+(New users often make the mistake of assuming the "3rd Person Only" switch in settings will immediately convert your adventures to third person past tense.
 It does not, as this is merely a toggle for multiplayer that changes the word "You" to whatever your character's name is.)

 Be aware that if you are looking to swap to another narrative